 Planning for the future can be hard.
-One fact stands out: understanding your financial life cycle is key.
+One fact stands out: understanding your financial life cycle matters.
 Our guide shows how to match financial planning with different life stages.

 Understanding the Client Life-Cycle Approach